 SACRAMENTO – The California Department of Water Resources (DWR) today announced awarding $85.8 million in grants for groundwater sustainability projects that directly benefit severely disadvantaged communities.
 The final grants also fund the development of Groundwater Sustainability Plans (GSPs) by local agencies.
-The list of awards and submitted applications can be found here.
+The list of awards and submitted applications can be found on our Sustainable Groundwater Management Grant Program page.

 The funds support the goals of the landmark 2014 Sustainable Groundwater Management Act (SGMA), which requires local agencies to sustainably manage the state’s groundwater basins.